devopsdays/devopsdays-theme/README.md

 ## Frontpage Logo

 On the new homepage, upcoming events are listed with a square thumbnail.
-If this is not set in the `event_logo_square` parameter in the `YYYY-CITY.yml` file (filename is relative to `static/events/YYYY-CITY/`, then the default logo is displayed instead.
+The image must be square and named `logo-square.jpg` in the `static/events/YYYY-CITY/` directory.
+If this file does not exist, then the default logo is displayed instead.

 ## Event Menu Icons